Germline Pharmacogenetics - PGx

 Therapeutic failure possible

-Type B ADRs
+Type B Adverse Drug Reactions

 Type B ADRs occur when a person who has inherited a specific gene variant is administered a trigger drug.
-These reactions can occur regardless of dose; therefore, patients at risk for a type B reaction are advised to avoid drugs that could trigger the reaction.
+These reactions can occur regardless of dose; therefore, patients at risk for a type B ADR are advised to avoid drugs that could trigger the reaction.
 Examples include abacavir in patients with the HLA-B*5701 allele, as well as carbamazepine or phenytoin in patients with the HLA-B*1502 allele.
 In both of these examples, patients who carry at least one affected HLA-B allele are at risk for the associated ADR and should avoid these drugs.

 Dose Optimization

 Therapeutic or loading doses can be calculated for some drugs based on a combination of well-studied pharmacogenetic, demographic, and clinical factors, as well as common drug-drug interactions.
 The goal of dose calculators and algorithms is to prevent type A ADRs.
-For example, dose calculators can assist in both reducing the time required to achieve a therapeutic response to the anticoagulant drug, warfarin, and lowering the risk of life-threatening bleeding or thrombosis.
+For example, dose calculators can assist in both reducing the time required to achieve a therapeutic response to the anticoagulant drug warfarin and lowering the risk of life-threatening bleeding or thrombosis.

 Monitoring for Therapeutic Failure